 2. Find Out about Additional Care Services

 Skilled nursing care is most effective when it can meet individual needs beyond general care like assistance with daily activities.
 Does the facility have specialized care programs for specific illnesses or injuries?
 Does that care all take place within the community?
 Is therapy available?
-If so, what about occupational therapy, restorative therapy, pain management or rehabilitation services?
+If so, what about occupational therapy, restorative therapy, pain management, assisted living or rehabilitation services?
 These kinds of additional care services can ultimately be the deciding factor in choosing the right skilled nursing facility.

 3. Consider Location